haifeng2013/rollup-plugin-bundle-html/README.md

 You can pass an option to the `html()` just like above, and there are some options:

-- template: Required. the path of the template file, it should be a html file.
+- template: Required. either path or code string of the template file, template should be a html file.
-- filename: Optional. the name of the result html file, if omitted, the template name will be used.
+- filename: Optional if 'template' is a path. the name of the result html file, if omitted, will use name in template as file name.
 - externals: Optional. a list of files which will be insert into the resule html.
 The file should be a valid url.
   - externals.file: file path.